sewkokot/opsvis/README.md

 `pip install opsvis`

-Note the previous name of this module was `ops_vis`, but to avoid issues with PyPi and readthedocs naming conventions, than name of the module is is without the underscore.
+Note: The previous name of this module was `ops_vis`, but to avoid issues with PyPi and readthedocs naming conventions, the name of the package and module to import is without the underscore.

 ## Usage